twitchdev/twitch-cli/docs/event.md

 The `event` product contains commands to trigger mock events for local webhook testing or migration.

+All commands exit the program with a non-zero exit code when the command fails, including when an event does not exist, or when the mock EventSub WebSocket server does not start correctly.

 ## Trigger

 Used to either create or send mock events for use with local webhooks testing.